pwikapanel/illustrator-panel/dmg-creation/README.md

 * * * * *

+### Creating the Svija Tools Folder

+The Svija Tools folder that will be on the DMG is special; it is a signed software bundle that must not have been modified in any way since the code was signed.

+To create the Svija Tools folder:

+- copy the signed ZXP file into **this folder**
+- change the extension to **.zip**
+- unzip it
+- **copy the icon** from the original program folder to the new folder

+It is this new folder that will be included on the DMG.
+The *only* difference between the new folder and the signed version is the .DS_Store file telling macOS to display the custom icon.

+* * * * *

 ### Creating the Folder Hierarchy

 Create a new folder in the current folder, containing all the elements of the DMG, named with a date: